Energy in the Australian Capital Territory: Solar power

-The ACT has four major solar farms with a total rated capacity of 56.3 megawatts, which were opened between 2014 and 2017.
+The ACT has five major solar farms with a total rated capacity of 56.3 megawatts, which were opened between 2014 and 2021.

 The Royalla Solar Farm is rated at 20 megawatts and was described at its opening as the largest photovoltaic solar farm in Australia.
 It was officially opened at Royalla on 3 September 2014.
 The plant features 82,000 solar panels, installed on 41 kilometers of fixed structures.
 It was developed by the Spanish company Fotowatio Renewable Ventures (FRV).

 The Mount Majura Solar Farm was opened in Majura on 6 October 2016.
 It is rated at 2.3 megawatt and is owned and operated by the Impact Investment Group.

+The Majura Community Energy Project was opened in April 2021.
+It is a 1.2 megawatt facility, owned by SolarShare Community Energy Ltd. Set on a 3-hectare property, the solar farm features 4,200 bi-facial solar modules, producing enough power for up to 260 ACT homes each year.
+SolarShare raised $2.54 million from approximately 350 local ACT investors to fund the project.

 The Mugga Lane Solar Park at Mugga Lane, Hume is owned by the Maoneng Group, which has been contracted by the ACT Government to produce up to 24,600 megawatt hours each year for up to $4.38 million.
 It has a rated output of 13 megawatts and contains 53,000 solar PV panels.
 It was completed in March 2017.

 The Williamsdale Solar Farm is an 11 megawatt solar farm at Williamsdale.
 It uses a single axis sun-tracking system and is owned by Impact Investment Group.
 Construction was completed on in October 2017.
 This was originally planned to be built at Uriarra but faced local opposition.

 In addition numerous houses in Canberra have photovoltaic panels and/or solar hot water systems.
 Power produced by rooftop panels in 2015–16 is set out below.
 Note that the power produced by retail supported systems was only included if it was fed back into the grid.
 Power consumed locally was not recorded.